Slovak name: Surnames

 Surnames differ according to gender.
-Generally feminine form is created by adding suffix "ová" to the masculine form.
-In some cases a "y"/"ý" at the end of a masculine name is replaced with an "á".
-Feminine names almost always end in "á" while masculine names almost never do.
-Note that á is a different character from a.
-For example, Bača is a masculine form while Bačová would be feminine.
+Normally, the feminine form is created by adding suffix "ová" to the masculine form (e.g. Bača would be Bačová).
+If the surname is derived from adjectives, the ý suffix is replaced with á.
 Because Slovakia also has people with Hungarian, German, and other ancestors, some surnames in Slovakia will follow the convention of those languages and not conform to these norms.